Could You Survive With Just 3G Internet?

 -

 osde8info-vodafone-dongle-large-photo-example-white-usb-polished3G internet can work very well for laptops, but because you will usually be using a USB dongle to get your internet access, you won’t be able to use it with devices that don’t have a USB port, such as an iPad.
 There are devices available that create a Wi-Fi hotspot via 3G, though.
-These can be used on similar tariffs to 3G dongles, which would then allow you to use things like tablets that don’t have USB ports.
-Nevertheless, in this case, you are losing the portability that the 3G dongle gives you, as you are likely to leave the Wi-Fi device in your home.
+These can be used on similar tariffs to 3G dongles, allowing you to use things like tablets that don’t have USB ports.
+Nevertheless, you are losing the portability that the 3G dongle gives you in this case, as you will likely leave the Wi-Fi device in your home.

-3G internet also isn’t ideal for use on things like Xbox or PlayStation consoles.
-If you have a lot of devices that you would like to connect to the internet, depending on 3G alone is likely to cause you problems.
+3G internet is also not ideal for use on Xbox or PlayStation consoles.
+If you have many devices that you would like to connect to the internet, depending on 3G alone is likely to cause problems.

 How Much Data Do You Need to Download?

-Most ‘unlimited’ 3G broadband deals do technically have a limit; it is just that when you reach it, rather than being denied service, you will instead be given a much slower service and you will only be able to access the internet at slow speeds.
-This means if you hit your limit (which will usually be around 10 MB a month, depending on the deal you get), you will only really be able to use the web for basic things like email and Facebook, as streaming video or downloading apps will not be possible.
+Most ‘unlimited’ 3G broadband deals technically have a limit; it is just that when you reach it, rather than being denied service, you will be given a much slower service, and you will only be able to access the internet at slow speeds.
+Suppose you hit your limit (usually around 10 MB a month, depending on the deal you get).
+In that case, you can only use the web for basic things like email and Facebook, as streaming video or downloading apps will not be possible.

 If you don’t do a lot of downloading and prefer to stream media rather than download video files to watch later, you may well be able to live with 3G only, and you may even find the data allowance quite generous.
-However, if you download software or media files regularly or you stream a lot of videos, you may find you eat through your allowance very quickly.
-If you do decide to rely on 3G, therefore, it is often best to turn off automatic software updates.
-Otherwise, you may find your computer is busting through your data allowance in the background by downloading updates to things you don’t really use.
+However, if you download software or media files regularly or stream many videos, you may eat through your allowance very quickly.
+If you decide to rely on 3G, it is often best to turn off automatic software updates.
+Otherwise, you may find your computer busting through your data allowance in the background by downloading updates to things you don’t use.

-All in all, 3G can be a good solution for some people and can help you save money.
-However, it isn’t ideal for those with a lot of devices or high data requirements.
-4G will be improving the potential of cellular connection technology but the core issues will remain.
+Overall, 3G can be a good solution for some people and help them save money.
+However, it isn’t ideal for those with many devices or high data requirements.
+4G will improve the potential of cellular connection technology, but the core issues will remain.

 Craig-Timmins-twitter-shotAbout the Author